South Slave Divisional Education Council: Indigenous languages

 The SSDEC is involved with Indigenous language instruction in each of its five communities.
 According to a report published by the Government of the Northwest Territories, the SSDEC employs 18 Indigenous language instructors who supply over 700 students in the region with daily instruction.
 Students are instructed in Chipewyan (Dëne Sųłıné Yatıé), Cree (nēhiyawēwin), or South Slavey (Dene Zhatıé), depending on where they live.
-Typically, students from Hay River and K'atl'odeche First Nation are instructed in South Slavey, while students from Fort Resolution and Lutsel K'e are instructed in Chipewyan.
+Typically, students from Hay River and K'atl'odeche First Nation are instructed in South Slavey, while students from Fort Resolution and Łutselk'e are instructed in Chipewyan.
 Students in Fort Smith receive instruction in both Cree and Chipewyan.
 Approximately 90% of students in the South Slave have Indigenous heritage.
 The Council knows that it is important that students have books that represent their language, culture, communities, and people.

 Since 2005, the SSDEC has been developing resources for Indigenous language classrooms.
 The council has now published more than 300 books, most of them dual-language stories in Chipewyan (Dëne Sųłıné Yatıé), Cree (nēhiyawēwin), or South Slavey (Dene Zhatıé) alongside English.
 The stories are not meant to replace oral stories, but rather preserve stories and create opportunities for the community to become involved in revitalizing culture and language.

 Indigenous language instructors began their involvement in publishing following a set of writing workshops in 2005, following which they wrote many Northern-themed and traditional stories.
 The publishing process is frequently a community effort, involving locals to write, illustrate, translate, and design the books.
 The council has also worked with established authors like Richard Van Camp and David Bouchard to publish books; and has worked with other school boards and organizations across the country to translate and publish their stories.